twhite96/made-mistakes-gatsby/src/posts/articles/paperfaces-retrospective.md

 On their own these faceless drawings weren't all that interesting, but assembled together like **Voltron** in [Moleskine book](/mastering-paper/moleskine-book/) and [gallery](/paperfaces/) forms they became *something stronger*.
 A quality that is easy to miss when you have your head down, focused only on the drawing at hand.

-{% figure caption:"Having my work printed helped give it substance instead of just being 1's and 0's I carried around on a tablet." %}
 [![Photograph of a PaperFaces drawing](../../images/paper-53-book-wendy.jpg)](../../images/paper-53-book-wendy-lg.jpg)

-{% endfigure %}
+Having my work printed helped give it substance instead of just being 1's and 0's I carried around on a tablet.

 ### Keep it fun